unicornlaunching/michael_jagdeo/the_syndicate_thesis.md

 # Blog Post #9: Boredom as a Catalyst: The Hidden Engine of Innovation

+## Executive Summary
+• Boredom is often stigmatized, but it's actually a powerful force for innovation because:
+• It makes you question assumptions
+• It drives you to seek novel solutions
+• It provides the space needed for creativity
+• It pushes you past the obvious answers

 The dirty secret of innovation isn't just about brilliant ideas or technical skills.
 Sometimes, it's about being bored enough to try something crazy.
 In The Syndicate, we've noticed a pattern: many of our most successful projects started because someone was simply tired of doing things the old way.

 ## The Boredom Principle